lilxyzw/lilToon/Assets/lilToon/DeveloperDocumentation.md

 ```

 ## Add functions and include
-If you want to add a function or include that depends on Unity variables or functions, you can rewrite it as follows
+Some libraries depend on Unity's functions and variables.
-1. Add `#include "Includes/lil_pipeline.hlsl"` just before `#include "Includes/lil_pass_xx.hlsl"` in each path
+In this case, insert the function or include just before `#include "Includes/lil_pass_xx.hlsl"` that exists in each path.
-2. Insert any function or include between these two includes

 ## Add vertex shader input (appdata structure)
 The following keywords can be `#define` to add the corresponding input.